nitinkanasnale3/Nitin-Kanasnale/README.md

 ## Want to see my progress?

-* Check my pinned repos for Jarvis, Sigma8 projects, and small web apps.
+* Check my pinned repos for Sigma8 projects, and small web apps.
 * I update this README as I finish milestones — follow for progress updates.

 ---

-*Made with ❤️ by  (your Bhairava's teacher).*
+*Made with ❤️ by me.